 She then introduced them to the principles of plain English, a popular writing style that reduces cognitive load on readers: use simple words, be concise, prefer active voice, avoid jargon, and keep your audience in mind.
 “Let’s rewrite these descriptions.” she proposed, “And keep these principles at the forefront.”

 The trio set to work, revising their descriptions.
 Jack trimmed his elaborate adjectives in favor of stronger verbs; he focused on clear, vivid imagery.
-Lily replaced technical terms with everyday language, making her description more conversational.
+Lily replaced technical terms with everyday language and made descriptions more conversational.
 Ethan distilled his metaphors, preserving the beauty while ensuring clarity.

 Why Cognitive Load Matters in Everything You Write

-John Sweller developed Cognitive Load Theory (CLT) in the 1980s.
+John Sweller (read bio. at Wikipedia) developed Cognitive Load Theory (CLT) in the 1980s.
 He revealed how the human brain processes new information and stores it in long-term memory.
 The main idea is that our working memory has limited capacity at any given time.
 If you reduce cognitive load on readers, you increase their ability to understand, retain, and act on your information.

 Three cognitive loads affect your readers: